 For release: December 11, 2001

-PHILADELPHIA, Pa. - Glenn A. Schaeffer, president of the Pennsylvania State Building & Construction Trades Council since 1994, has been re-appointed deputy chairman of the Federal Reserve Bank of Philadelphia's board of directors effective January 2002.
+PHILADELPHIA, Pa. - Charisse R. Lillie, a partner with Philadelphia law firm Ballard Spahr Andrews & Ingersoll, has been re-appointed chairman of the Federal Reserve Bank of Philadelphia's board of directors effective January 2002.
 Each Reserve Bank has a nine-member board of directors, which oversees Bank operations.

 The Federal Reserve Bank of Philadelphia serves depository institutions in eastern Pennsylvania, southern New Jersey, and Delaware by supplying cash to these banks and thrifts, supervising them, collecting and processing about 5 million checks daily, wiring money and securities nationwide, as well as participating in the broader objective of setting monetary policy.